Salad-Ventures/salad-bowl-contract/README.md

 2. To claim rewards:
     - Find the `claimReward` function in the deployed contract section.
+    - Enter the token address of the token you want to claim.
     - Enter the amount of rewards to claim.
     - Provide the signature for verification.
     - Click "transact" and confirm the transaction in MetaMask.